puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 >The first thing to know is that, by default, the modules you use to manage nodes are located in `/etc/puppetlabs/code/environments/production/modules`---this includes modules installed by Puppet, those that you download from the Forge, and those that you write yourself.
 >If need be, you can configure this path with the [`modulepath`](/references/3.8.latest/configuration.html#modulepath) setting in [`puppet.conf`](https://docs.puppetlabs.com/puppet/latest/reference/config_file_main.html).)
 >
->**Note**: Puppet also installs modules in `/opt/puppet/share/puppet/modules`, but don’t modify anything in this directory or add modules of your own to it.
+> **Note**: Puppet also checks the path `/opt/puppet/share/puppet/modules` for modules, but don’t modify anything in this directory or add modules of your own to it.
 >
 >There are plenty of resources about modules and the creation of modules that you can reference.
 Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).

 Modules are directory trees.
 For these exercises you'll use the following files: